Improving Intelligent Character Recognition (ICR) Accuracy with Better Form Design

 Test Your Form

 It’s critical to develop a prototype of your form then test it on a sampling of actual users.
-Present the form for completion to people who have not previously seen any version of form, and ask them to complete it.
+Present the form to people who have not seen any previous versions and ask them to complete it.
 Statistical sampling and analysis is helpful when testing forms that will be used on a large scale.
 Forms for smaller audiences do not require scientific analysis.
 Just be sure that you employ representative users in the test.

 You should also test your recognition processes with enough sample data to get a good sense of the results.
 Identify weaknesses in the form or recognition, make changes, then retest to confirm improved results.